 Canestrelli are delicious cookies typical of Liguria, with a characteristic star shape.
 They are crunchy and crumbly, perfect to enjoy at any time of the day.
 Their origin dates back to the Middle Ages when they were prepared during religious festivals.
-Today they have become a symbol of Ligurian culinary tradition and are loved by both adults and children.
+Today they have become a symbol of Ligurian culinary tradition and are loved by both young and old.

 Arrange the flour in a mound and place the chopped butter, sugar, and egg yolk in the center (keeping the white aside)